Trademark Classes: The Ultimate Guide

 CLASS 16: PAPER GOODS AND PRINTED MATTER

-• This class generally covers paper, goods made from paper, and office supplies.
-Examples of common products found in this class include: Paper, cardboard and goods made from these materials; printed matter; bookbinding material; photographs; stationery; adhesives for stationery or household purposes; artists’ materials; paint brushes; typewriters and office supplies (except furniture); instructional and teaching materials; plastic materials for packaging; books and manuals.
+This class generally covers paper, goods made from paper, and office supplies.
+Examples of common products found in this class include, paper, cardboard, and goods made from these materials; printed matter; bookbinding material; photographs; stationery; adhesives for stationery or household purposes; artists’ materials; paint brushes; typewriters and office supplies (except furniture); instructional and teaching materials; plastic materials for packaging; books and manuals.
+Office requisites and printing blocks are also included in this class.

 CLASS 17: RUBBER GOODS

-• This class generally covers electrical, thermal and acoustic insulating materials and plastics, for use in manufacturing in the form of sheets, blocks and rods.
-Examples of common products found in this class include: Rubber, gutta-percha, gum, asbestos, mica and goods made from these materials; plastics in extruded form for use in manufacture; packing, stopping and insulating materials; flexible pipes, not of metal.
+This class generally covers electrical, thermal, and acoustic insulating materials and plastics, for use in manufacturing in the form of sheets, blocks, and rods.
+Examples of common products found in this class include rubber, gutta-percha, gum, asbestos, mica, and goods made from these materials; plastics in extruded form for use in manufacture; packing, stopping, and insulating materials; flexible pipes, not of metal.
+Synthetic materials are also categorized under this class.

 CLASS 18: LEATHER GOODS

-• This class generally covers leather, leather imitations, travel goods not included in other classes and saddlery.
-Examples of common products found in this class include: Leather and imitations of leather, and goods made of these materials; animal skins, hides; trunks and travelling bags; umbrellas and parasols; walking sticks; whips, harness and saddlery.
+This class generally covers leather, leather imitations, travel goods not included in other classes, and saddlery.
+Examples of common products found in this class include leather and imitations of leather, and goods made of these materials; animal skins, hides; trunks and traveling bags; umbrellas and parasols; walking sticks; whips, harnesses, and saddlery.
+Bags for wrapping also fall under this classification.

 CLASS 19: NONMETALLIC BUILDING MATERIALS

-• This class generally covers non-metallic building materials.
-Examples of common products found in this class include: Building materials; non-metallic rigid pipes for building; asphalt, pitch and bitumen; non-metallic transportable buildings; monuments, not of metal; semi-worked woods (for example, beams, planks, panels); veneers; building glass (for example, floor slabs, glass tiles); glass granules for marking out roads; letter boxes of masonry.
+This class generally covers non-metallic building materials.
+Examples of common products found in this class include building materials; non-metallic rigid pipes for building; asphalt, pitch, and bitumen; non-metallic transportable buildings; monuments, not of metal; semi-worked woods (for example, beams, planks, panels); veneers; building glass (for example, floor slabs, glass tiles); glass granules for marking out roads; letter boxes of masonry.
+Materials for building, such as concrete and stone, are also included.

 CLASS 20: FURNITURE AND ARTICLES NOT OTHERWISE CLASSIFIED